bwo/monads/README.md

   up getting the proper return method, through complicated macrology, passed in.

-- Monad transformers are unnecessarily confusing
+- Monad transformers are unnecessarily confusing.

   This may admittedly be a personal problem, but monad transformers for both algo.monads and morph strike me as harder and more complicated to implement than they need to be.
-It isn't clear, to me, how to lift computations up the stack (which is why the `sequence-t` monad transformer in algo.monads needs the `which-m-plus` parameter, which shouldn't be necessary at all:
+It isn't clear, to me, how to to list monads up the stack with algo.monads, which is why the `sequence-t` monad transformer needs the `which-m-plus` parameter, which shouldn't be necessary at all:

   ```clojure
   monads.list> (run-monad (list-t monads.maybe/m) (mplus (return 5) (return 3)))